2022 North Carolina FC season

-The 2022 North Carolina FC season was the 16th season of the club's existence, and their second season in USL League One and the third division of the American soccer pyramid.
-North Carolina was coached by John Bradford, his second season with the club, and played their home games at WakeMed Soccer Park.
-The club had finished at the bottom of the table in their first season in USL League One.
+The 2022 North Carolina FC season was the 16th season in the club's history and its second season in USL League One, the third tier of the United States soccer league system.
+North Carolina FC was coached by John Bradford and played its home matches at WakeMed Soccer Park in Cary, North Carolina.
+The club entered the season after finishing 12th and last in the 2021 USL League One season.